 These are different ways of doing repetition in Python.
-The first version will assign assign successive values in <sequence> and carry out the body once for each such value.
+The first version will assign <variable> successive values in <sequence> and carry out the body once for each such value.
 The second version will carry out the body for <seconds> amount of time. timeRemaining is a Myro function (see above).
 The last version specifies an un-ending repetition.

-'''

 True, False

-'''